Extreme cold may freeze tissues, destroying them and sometimes the surrounding tissues.

 Did You Know...

 It is more damaging to thaw and refreeze tissue than to allow it to remain frozen.
 Thus, if people with frostbite must be re-exposed to freezing conditions, particularly if they must walk on frostbitten feet, the tissue should not be thawed.
 Thawed feet are more vulnerable to damage from walking.
 Also, every effort should be made to protect the damaged tissue from rubbing, constriction, or further damage.
-The feet are usually cleaned, dried, and covered.
+The feet are usually cleansed, dried, and covered.
 People are kept warm and given an analgesic if possible.
 They are taken to a hospital as soon as possible.

 In the hospital